joshuatrobertson/Group1Project/Report/01-Background/README.md

 &nbsp;&nbsp; Many organizations, among them mental health charity *Mind*, have publicly endorsed a range of games and puzzles that are designed to distract the user.
 The theory is that playing such games can be a powerful way for the user to distract themselves from internal anxiety and/or external stressors in their lives (Mind, 2021).
 Writing for the Mental Health section of Self in October 2020, Anna Borges opens up about “embracing the power of the mindless mobile game” since the onset of the pandemic, as she found such games to be “unexpected anxiety coping mechanisms” amongst the stressors of COVID-19 (Borges, 2020).
 Included in Borges’ recommended games are: *Candy Crush Saga*; *2048*, a slide-and-combine number game; a simple dot-connecting game *Two Dots*; *Solitaire*; and many others, including braining-training games such as *Numberzilla*.

 &nbsp;&nbsp; We acknowledge that the kinds of ‘mindless mobile games’ mentioned above clearly were not designed to fit the criteria of serious play; in and of themselves applications like Candy Crush typically bear no relevance to serious issues.
 Notwithstanding, we deemed this category worth including in our industry review because of the relevance of user intent to serious play in this context.
 Here the user plays a fun and interactive game (play) in order to take their mind off anxiety, stress or panic (an undoubtedly serious problem).
-In other words, the user’s motivation for engaging with the applications in this category makes these otherwise unserious applications instrumental in addressing a serious problem.
-We thus see user intent as exerting a transformative effect on what does and does not count as serious play.
+In other words, the user’s motivation for engaging with the applications in this category makes these otherwise unserious applications instrumental in addressing a very serious problem.
+This does not necessarily bring the applications themselves under the scope of serious play, indeed most would not count as serious play in the hands of a user without the same serious motivation.
+But at the least we think it is interesting to consider the extent to which the user’s intent or motivation might exert a transformative effect on what does and does not count as serious play.

 ### (3) Applications that boost productivity by limiting distractions